Jana Otzipka

-Jana Otzipka (born; 1 February 2005) is a Belgian tennis player.
+Jana Otzipka (born February 1, 2005) is a Belgian tennis player.

-She has career-high rankings of No. 766 in singles, achieved in May 2025, and No. 506 in doubles, achieved in May 2025.
+In November 2025, she achieved a career-high ranking of No. 561 in women's singles by the Women's Tennis Association (WTA), and finished the year at No. 562.
+In May 2025, she achieved a career-high of No. 506 in women's doubles, finishing the year at No. 539.

 In April 2025, played the biggest final of her career in Spain.
-She became the champion in doubles with her German partner Gina Marie Dittmann at the ITF W50 Yecla.
-She won the first championship of her career.
-With her title win, she reached a new career-high doubles ranking of No 506.
+She became the champion in doubles with her German partner Gina Marie Dittmann at the International Tennis Federation (ITF) W50, in Yecla, where she won the first championship of her career.